Project Management Group

 Our beliefs are based on both what we see as common issues on projects and what we see as working well.
 We are concerned about many of the views (and even ‘fashions’) developing in recent years (especially online), that are often promoted through vested interest (including ‘professional’ associations) rather than fundamental evidence of being useful or productive.
 We are equally concerned that the fundamentals of good PM are being drowned as PM as a topic becomes bloated.
 Here are some of the things we believe, and believe in:

 A) We believe that (evidence suggests) project management is far from ‘common sense’.
 It is not a skill we are born with but it is a skill that some people can learn and master.
 We do not believe that highly skilled project managers are commonplace in business.

 - Randomly select 20 middle and senior managers from any large business.
 How many of the 20 would make successful project managers?
 We have asked this very question in a formal manner to well over 2000 people involved in projects.
 The average answer they give is less than 2.
 What is it that they (i.e. the 2) have that the others don’t have?
 What common sense is it that the 18 are missing?

-- If you formally test the most basic but important skills of large groups of project managers (which we have) the results can be a long way short of what any organisation would want to see or publish.
+- If you formally test the most basic but important skills of large groups of project managers (which we have many times) the results can be a long way short of what any organisation would want to see or publish.
 If you then correlate the results of their projects to how they performed in the assessment, they match.
 Furthermore, where we have done this, staff grade or seniority did not correlate to good performance in the assessments or project delivery performance.

 (click the above to enlage)